 Indeed, it is now becoming accepted that every one of the known degenerative diseases, such as cardiovascular disease, cancer, diabetes, and the other disorders of every organ system, are likely due to aberrant cellular metabolism and resultant abnormal genetic expressions.
 This is one way of saying that a biochemical problem starts in the cytoplasm of the cell and then progresses into the nucleus where the genes are influenced in an epigenetic fashion.
 The genes then code for health or non-health, as they are directed to do by their ambient biochemical cellular environment.

-The abnormal genetic expression is a downstream expression from the initial cytoplasmic metabolic defect, not an upstream one.
+Abnormal genetic expression is a downstream expression from the initial upstream cytoplasmic metabolic defect.
 This is the opposite order of cell expression which has been taught in biochemistry and pathophysiology since the days when DNA was elucidated in the early 1950’s.
 A new and refreshing understanding of the primacy of extra-nuclear cellular health is emerging to supplant the old paradigm of gene primacy.

 Genes are not autonomous.
 Genes require external epigenetic signalling.
 Thus, our epigenetics becomes more of the force in our health destiny than our genetic blueprint.